Can You Sue For Erb’s Palsy?

-People choose to file Erb’s palsy lawsuits due to the needless suffering the condition can cause.
-By holding negligent medical professionals accountable for their malpractice, Erb’s palsy lawsuits can give families a sense of closure and justice.
+People may file a brachial plexus lawsuit due to the needless suffering the condition can bring to a child.
+Erb’s palsy lawsuits can give families a sense of closure and justice by holding negligent medical professionals accountable for their malpractice.

-Compensation from Erb’s palsy lawsuits can help families cover the costs of medical care.
+Compensation from Erb’s palsy lawsuits also helps families cover the costs of nerve damage treatment.
 Children with disabilities have much higher health care costs and out-of-pocket expenses that parents may not be financially prepared for.

 Unfortunately, studies from the National Institutes of Health suggest that low-income families are often hit the hardest by the cost of caring for a disabled child.
-Filing an Erb’s palsy lawsuit can provide financial relief to families who need it most.
+Filing a brachial plexus lawsuit can provide financial relief to families who need it most.

-“40% of families of children with special health care needs experience a financial burden due to their child’s condition.”
+of families of children with special health care needs experience a financial burden due to their child’s condition.

 Do you suspect your child’s birth injury was caused by medical malpractice?